lambdacogito/lambdacogito.github.io/content/_posts/2023-05-27-kr-and-lgm-part1.md

 encoder-decoder structure with attention mechanism is efficient at training parallelly and capturing the long-term dependencies between tokens.
-Its limitation is coupling of representation and reasoning, and challenges to fulfill those KR principles depicted above.
+Its limitation is coupling of representation and reasoning, and challenges to fulfil those KR principles depicted above.

 In our proposed methodology, the general KIR part is introduced, as the right line in above figure.
 It embodies the principles of interpretation, reusability